MatthiasKunnen/opn/README.md

 ## TODO
 - Document integration with NNN
 - Pacman/package manager hook to update cache
-- Update cache if older than x days?
 - Generate documentation from CLI help.
 Man page perhaps?
 - Add examples on how to change preferred applications.
 - Support DBUS activation for starting applications.
 Pending interest.